 How do you preach or meditate upon the multiplication of loaves and fishes without emotional distress?
-The situation of war refugees, of the victims of famine and malnutrition as well as violence of all kinds, of children perishing because of unclean water, come to mind immediately.
+The situation of war and climate refugees, of the victims of famine and malnutrition as well as violence of all kinds, of children perishing because of unclean water, come to mind immediately, as well as our own "rich" country's economic instability and unemployment crisis in the pandemic (and, for all too many, even before the pandemic).

 Some say that Jesus merely collected and redistributed everyone's picnic and the result was enough and more than enough.
-That's no comfort when we can't get our largess to the people who need it (despite the brave and hardworking international peaceworkers who try.)
+That's no comfort when we can't get our largess to the people who need it despite good, brave, hardworking people from international peaceworkers to local food pantry volunteers who try.

 Building upon the previous weeks' parables and stories, it seems to me that the multiplication of the loaves is about God's generosity.
 But Jesus says, "YOU feed them."